johnkntran/waggle/README.md

 Once the containers are up and running, we need to create a Django superuser.
 Run `docker exec -ti web bash` to SSH into the running web container.
 Then run `python manage.py createsuperuser`, supplying your credentials in the subsequent prompts.

 In the your browser, navigate to [waggle.com](http://waggle.com/) (or [http://127.0.0.1:8000](http://127.0.0.1:8000/)) to see the running Wagtail website.
+You can continue with the [official Wagtail tutorial](https://docs.wagtail.io/en/stable/getting_started/tutorial.html#create-the-database) from here.

 To stop the containers, hit `CTRL + C` on the terminal.
 Then execute `docker-compose down --remove-orphans` to kill the stopped containers.